 |Obesity||30.0 and Above||25 and Above|

-If you’re very overweight and can’t lose weight with a healthy diet, exercise and medicines, surgery might be an option for you.
+If you’re very overweight and can’t lose weight with a healthy diet, exercise and medicines, obesity surgery in Delhi might be an option for you.

 For people who are considered obese or those who are overweight and have two or more risk factors, the guidelines recommend weight loss.
 Even a small weight loss (just 10 percent of your current weight) will help to lower your risk of developing diseases associated with obesity.
 Patients, who are overweight, do not have a high waist measurement, and have less than 2 risk factors may need to prevent further weight gain rather than lose weight.

 Normally, as food moves along the digestive tract, digestive juices and enzymes digest and absorb calories and nutrients.
 After we chew and swallow our food, it moves down the esophagus to the stomach, where a strong acid continues the digestive process.
 The stomach can hold about 1L of food at one time.
 When the stomach contents move to the duodenum, the first segment of the small intestine, bile and pancreatic juice speed up digestion.
 Most of the iron and calcium in the food we eat is absorbed in the duodenum.
 The jejunum and ileum, the remaining two segments of the nearly 20 feet of small intestine, complete the absorption of almost all calories and nutrients.
 The food particles that cannot be digested in the small intestine are stored in the large intestine until eliminated.